What is Gout?

 • Dietary fiber and folate , yes that helps too(10)

-• Following the DASH diet (dietary approach to stop hypertension) a diet rich in fruits and vegetables and low fat diary products is also encouraged to manage your gout(11)
+• Following the DASH diet (dietary approach to stop hypertension) a diet rich in fruits and vegetables and low fat dairy products is also encouraged to manage your gout(11)

 • It goes without saying to avoid or minimize alcohol intake (14)